* 158,000 private jobs added in June vs. est. 185,000 -ADP

 The ADP National Employment Report showed private employers added 158,000 jobs in June, below the estimated addition of 185,000, suggesting some cooling in the labor market as it nears full employment.

-The report by payrolls processor ADP acts as a precursor to monthly nonfarm payrolls data, due on Friday, that includes hiring in both the public and private sectors.
+The report by payrolls processor ADP acts as a precursor to monthly nonfarm payrolls data, which includes hiring in both the public and private sectors.

 Another set of data showed weekly jobless claims rose for the third straight week, with claims climbing to 248,000, above the 243,000 expected.

 Bell said ongoing geopolitical worries around North Korea were also adding to the pressure.

 The United States said it was ready to use force if need be to stop North Korea's nuclear missile program after the country test launched a ballistic missile that could hit Alaska.

 At 11:01 a.m.
 ET (1501 GMT), the Dow Jones Industrial Average was down 90.49 points, or 0.42 percent, at 21,387.68 and the S&P 500 was down 14.19 points, or 0.58 percent, at 2,418.35.

 The Nasdaq Composite was down 53.86 points, or 0.88 percent, at 6,097.00.

 All the 11 major S&P 500 sectors were lower, with the tech sector's 0.97 percent fall topping the list.

 A fall in Apple and Microsoft weighed the most on the S&P and the Nasdaq.